ChidiebubeUgwunweze/Eze_Tkinter_Projects/README.md

 __To run the project you have to ensure/do the following__:
 1. The path specified in the rps.py file for the images must be correct.
-2. To run the calculator GUI, execute the command ``sh python calc.py`` in your terminal or use the run button in your IDE.
+2. To run the calculator GUI, execute the command ``python calc.py`` in your terminal or use the run button in your IDE.
-3. To run the Rock Paper Scissors game, execute the command ``sh python rps.py`` in your terminal or use the run button in your IDE.
+3. To run the Rock Paper Scissors game, execute the command ``python rps.py`` in your terminal or use the run button in your IDE.

 __I hope these guidelines help.__